-We are not our own, we are God's.
-Leave self behind, deny self - these words are straightforward and clear... and difficult for us to hear, accept, and live.
+Set your mind on divine things not human things.
+You're not your own, you're God's.
+Leave self behind, deny self - these words are clear... and difficult for us to hear, accept, and live.
 Who wants to deny himself or herself anything?
-There are so many things we do not want to be denied, on the contrary, we want "it" when we want it and are upset when we can't have it.
+There are so many things we don't want to be denied, on the contrary, we want "it" when we want it and are upset when we can't have it.
 What "it" is - changes from moment to moment and from one encounter to the next.
 This is true at every level of life from our physical needs and desires to our emotional longings even to our spiritual lives.

-How ironic is it that one of the things that Christians get most upset about is when they are denied something they want?
-Do we followers of Jesus see being denied something we want in any aspect of our life, as a moment to practice leaving self behind or the reason to push a little harder, lobby a little longer, argue a little more pointedly, express a tad more self-pity, list a few more reasons why things going our way is probably best.
-Jesus is not encouraging us to be doormats, but he is saying if we want to follow him, we need to leave the path of self-gratification, self-exaltation, and selfpromotion behind in losing ourselves in obeying God's will.
-One of the trickiest spiritual traps of all is insisting that we are not insisting on our way, we are insisting on God's way that we are clearly and definitively right about.
+It's ironic that one of the things Christians get upset about is when we're denied something we want.
+Do you see being denied something you want in any aspect of your life, as a moment to practice self-denial or as the reason to push a little harder, lobby a little longer, argue a little more pointedly, express a tad more self-pity, or to list a few more reasons why things going our way is probably best.
+Jesus is not encouraging us to be doormats, but he is saying if you want to follow me, you need to leave the path of self-gratification, self-exaltation, and self-promotion behind in losing yourself in obeying God's will.
+One of the trickiest spiritual traps of all is insisting that we're not insisting on our way, we're insisting on God's way that we are clearly and completely right about.

 The New Testament states Jesus humbled himself and was obedient to God's will even to the point of death on the cross.
 The Apostle Paul understood this and wrote to the Galatians (2:19b-20), "I have been crucified with Christ; and it is no longer I who live, but it is Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me."
-Paul understood he needed to lose his life, he needed to give up his will, and allow himself to die with Christ, which takes humility, so that Christ might live in him and guide his life.
-St. Benedict the founder of the Benedictine movement wrote in his famous Rule, "The second step of humility is reached when a man, not loving his own will, does not bother to please himself but follows the injunction of the Lord (John 6:38): 'I came not to do my own will, but the will of him who sent me."
+Paul understood he needed to lose his life, he needed to give up his will, he needed to set his mind and his focus on divine things which takes great humility, so that Christ might live in him and guide his life.
+St. Benedict (late 400's - 547) the founder of the Benedictine movement wrote in his Rule, "The second step of humility is reached when a man, not loving his own will, does not bother to please himself but follows the injunction of the Lord (John 6:38): 'I came not to do my own will, but the will of him who sent me."